 As a quick recap, we selected the MidWest Stainless Steel Snap’y Fit Dog Kennel bowl as the best overall pick.
 This high-quality stainless-steel bowl comes with a bracket that allows you to secure it to your dog’s crate.
 This prevents spillages but also means you can place the bowl at the most comfortable height for your pup.

 As the best value pick, Mr. Peanut’s Premium Collapsible Pet Bowls offer amazing value for money.
 You get four bowls, all collapsible and made from a top-quality silicone.
 These are great for traveling or day hikes with your pup, but they’re also super useful around the house.

-Hopefully, you now know exactly what sort of bowl is going to suit you and your dog the best.
+Hopefully, you now know exactly what sort of bowl is going to suit you and your dog the best, and that our best dog food bowl list helped you out!
 While it’s true that our dogs don’t always care what they’re eating out of (as long as they’re getting fed!), as pet parents, there are definitely decisions for us to make that will help keep our pups happy and healthy.